rzc0d3r/ESET-License-Generator/README.md

 4. You can run eset_license_generator_auto.py if you need to create 1 account.
 The credentials will be in the console (Not saved to a file!!!)

 5. ONE ACCOUNT = ONE LICENSE !!!

+6. The plus side of this method is that accounts can be kept indefinitely and can be used at any time.
+Keys - no